tchomphoochan/tchomphoochan.github.io/_posts/2024-08-11-decaying-lights.md

 \newcommand{bigo}[1]{\mathrm{O}\!\left( #1 \right) }
 \newcommand{prob}[1]{\mathbb{P}\!\left( #1 \right) }$$

 Let's see, if we have $n=1$ lightbulb and $p=0.5$, then the expected time is 2 seconds.
 If we have $n = 2$ lightbulbs, the expected time is definitely longer than 2 seconds.
-It is also shorter than 4 seconds, because we aren't just considering one light bulb at a time.
+It is also shorter than 4 seconds because we aren't just considering one light bulb at a time.
 There's a chance that both lightbulbs go off at once, or maybe one lightbulb goes off, making it possible for us to just focus on the one remaining light bulb.

-Our goal is to find a formula for computing $\evt{n} = \,$ the expected amount of time for $n$ lightbulbs to die, given probability of dying at each second is $p$.
+Our goal is to find a formula for computing $\evt{n} = \,$ the expected amount of time for $n$ lightbulbs to die, given that the probability of dying at each second is $p$.

 Depending on your background, this might seem like a very simple problem or a very difficult problem. **Either way, I highly encourage you to try this problem for yourself.**  The problem is surprisingly deep, and it's just a very cute problem.

-From this point onward is my solution**s**, including all the steps and detours along the way.
+From this point onward are my solution**s**, including all the steps and detours along the way.
 This follows pretty much the exact path I've taken.

 ## The competitive programmer's brain-rot